18 Best Japanese Snacks You Will Never Have Enough Of!

 #2 Kit Kat

+Japan is great at making Western snacks and drinks its own.
 Japanese ingenuity in Kit Kat bars is a marvel in its own right.
-Innovating on Kit Kat’s classic chocolate wafer fingers, Japan has produced 300 different limited edition Kit Kat flavours including cherry blossom, passion fruit and red bean.
-If you are stuck, and can't decide which flavour to try first, I strongly recommend sampling a green tea Kit Kat.
+Innovating on Kit Kat’s classic chocolate wafer fingers, Japan has produced over 300 different Kit Kat flavours.
+They include cherry blossom, passion fruit and red bean.
+If you are stuck, and can't decide which flavour to try first, We strongly recommend sampling a green tea Kit Kat.

 #3 Dream Animals